 Marketing is important so that you are top of mind when a reporter, conference organizer, prospect or lateral is looking for someone like you.
 It is also important so that you have strong SEO when someone does a Google search about your firm and lawyers.

 So, what does this mean for small and mid-size law firms?

-You must know where to invest your time and money and focusing on technology, social media, eMarketing, outsourcing of staffing and data quality is strategic and smart.
+You must know where to invest your time and money and focusing on technology, social media, email marketing, outsourcing of staffing and data quality is strategic and smart.
 You must also know when to outsource certain key functions.
-It’s also important to know on what to prioritize because you simply cannot do everythinf.
+It’s also important to know on what to prioritize because you simply cannot do everything.

 Bad data has become a big problem for marketing technology projects of every kind as well as the ability to reach clients and prospects via email marketing.
 List quality is making communication challenging and as people are changing jobs often and so their contact data is becoming outdated quicker.
 Also, many people are not working in the office so they can be harder to reach, making some invitations ineffective.

-Chris Fritsch and I presented a session at the ARK Mid-Sized Law Firm Summit earlier this year on effective marketing and business development strategies for mid-sized law firms.
-We discussed the unique opportunities that mid-size firms have and how to use them to their advantage in their marketing efforts.
+I presented a session at the ARK Mid-Sized Law Firm Summit earlier this year on effective marketing and business development strategies for mid-sized law firms.
+I discussed the unique opportunities that mid-size firms have and how to use them to their advantage in their marketing efforts.
 These strategies can be applied to small law firms as well.

-Here are some key takeaways from our presentation on the tech trends and hurdles we are seeing facing the small and mid-size law firms.
+Here are some key takeaways from my presentation on the tech trends and hurdles facing small and mid-size law firms.

 - Attorneys are busier than ever and don’t want to spend time on technology without value.
 Busy professionals don’t have time for data entry so outsourcing is significantly increasing.